 The Salvadorian Air Force acquired twelve Fouga Magister aircraft as trainers and light attack aircraft.
 They were used by the government against rebels in the Salvadoran Civil War.

-Over 900 Fouga Magister aircraft of all types were produced, of which some 50 are still flying to date.
+Over 900 Fouga Magister aircraft of all types were produced.

 The RC Fouga Magister from Aviation Design has a 10 foot wingspan with a length of 99 in.
 It has an epoxy-glass fuselage with molded epoxy carbon wings.
 It needs a turbine engine with from 27 to 36 lbs. of thrust.
 Weight upon completion should be about 39 lbs.

 The Ducted Fans RC Fouga Magister wingspan is 60 in. and is 49 1/2 in. long.
 It has a glass fibre fuselage with obechi over balsa wings.
 From 70 mm to 85 mm EDF units can power it.
 It weighs around 4 3/4 lbs.